isb-cgc/readthedocs/docs/source/sections/BigQuery/ControlledAccessVCF.rst

 To retrieve all the metadata of the **CURRENT** controlled access VCF tables stored in our BigQuery the following filters can be applied:

 1. Status -> CURRENT
-2. Data Type -> VARIANT CALL MUTATIONS
+2. Data Type -> VARIANT CALL FORMAT
-3. Access -> Controlled Access
+3. Access -> CONTROLLED ACCESS

 VCF Programs Available
 ^^^^^^^^^^^^^^^^^^^^^^